AndrewDMorgan/PyVectors-and-PyMarching/PyVectors/README.md

   > Fixed the clamp, min and max (1D - 4D) functions under the lists class.
 They now take in one list and the rest intagers/floats

   > Fixed the smoothstep function under the math class

+  > Added a gradeL function to the number, vector and color gradient classes (liniearly interplates instead of using a smoothstep for curvature)

+  > Changed the grade function for number, vector and color gradients to use non linear interpolation.

  ## *Second Newest Commit*
   > A copy function under the lists class to copy a list